asimwe1/rust_chatapp/site/guide/requests.md

 You can implement `FromRequest` for your own types.
-For instance, to protect a `sensitive` route from running unless an `ApiKey` is present in the request headers, you might create an `ApiKey` type that implements `FromRequest` and use it as a request guard:
+For instance, to protect a `sensitive` route from running unless an `ApiKey` is present in the request headers, you might create an `ApiKey` type that implements `FromRequest` and then use it as a request guard:

 ```rust
 #[get("/sensitive")]